-The development of cosmetics for release into a competitive market is a high cost endeavour, so it would be inefficient for these high stakes products to be shipped in low quality packaging, or for the container to degrade during its shelf life.
-Packaging is the first thing the customer sees in the shop so from this point of view the graphics and physical design are important to make it stand out amongst other similar products.
-However, the main purpose of packaging is to ensure the product arrives in a customer’s hands in perfect condition and to prevent any losses caused by shipping, handling or storage.
+The development of cosmetics for release into a competitive market is a high-cost endeavor, so it would be inefficient for these high stakes products to be shipped in low-quality packaging, or for the container to degrade during its shelf life.
+The packaging is the first thing the customer sees in the shop so from this point of view the graphics and physical design are important to make it stand out amongst other similar products.
+However, the main purpose of packaging is to ensure the product arrives in a customer’s hands in perfect condition and to prevent any losses caused by shipping, handling, or storage.

 Typical Texture Analysis Tests for Cosmetics Products

 How to Measure Packaging Strength and Seal Strength

 The absolute material strength of a product is an important part of this testing process which can easily be measured by mounting a chosen width of material in Self-tightening Roller Grips on a Texture Analyser and performing a tensile test.
 Adhesives are widely used in cosmetics packaging, particularly in a seam at the edge of a sachet.
 These are assessed by performing a T-peel test on a small section of the sachet joint, using Tensile Grips, to hold the sample in order to stretch it to point of failure.